Annie's "Veteran's Day" Page

 ~Proverbs 17:22~

-Here are a few ideas for Veteran's Day:
+Here are a few ideas for Veterans Day:

 1. Write a soldier in active duty.
 During the Gulf war I wrote TWO letters.
-One to APO and the other to FPO.
-A letter from home or a "care package" is appreciated so very much. ***Currently this has been suspended***
+One to APO and

 2. Send a Care package.
-A Care package with goodies and American news would be a nice gesture to show your appreciation.
+A Care package with goodies and American news would be a

 3. Visit a

-Veteran's Hospital.
+Veterans Hospital.
 Take some flowers from your garden,

 or some fresh homemade cookies.